Arezookhalili/Arezookhalili.github.io/_posts/2024-01-05-Keras-Project-Exercise.md

-#### This would be data leakage as we wouldn't know beforehand whether or not a loan would be issued when using our model, so in theory, we wouldn't have an issue_date.
-Let's drop this feature.
+This was data leakage as I wouldn't know beforehand whether or not a loan would be issued when using my model, so in theory, I wouldn't have an issue_date.
+I dropped this feature.

 ```python
 df = df = df.drop('issue_d', axis=1)
 ```

-### loan_status feature: As loan_status column is a duplicate of the loan_repaid column, we will drop the load_status column and use the loan_repaid column since its already in 0s and 1s.
+#### loan_status feature: As loan_status column was a duplicate of the loan_repaid column, I dropped the load_status column and used the loan_repaid column since its already in 0s and 1s.

 ```python